IUS-CS/BearsOnUnicycles/docs/API Docs/engine api.md

 	update()
 		- updates the sprites on the screen

-##engine.transform module##
+engine.transform module
+---

 	engine.transform.Transform(x=0, y=0, scale=1)

 Bases: src.engine.component.Component

-**This inherits from component.Component and represents the x,y position of a game_object**
+- This inherits from component.Component and represents the x,y position of a game_object

 		flip_me()
 			- Callback to the animator to flip

 		set_flip(b)
 			- Sets the value of flip and changes the value of last flip

 		update()
 			- udate the transform of this game object